 - You became disabled within seven years of your spouse’s death

 I filed a claim for SSDI benefits and it was denied.
 What do I do?

 The best thing you can do is speak with an experienced Baltimore Social Security disability lawyer as soon as possible.
 Your best option may be to appeal, but you must do so within a limited time frame or you may lose your rights.
 You may be able to refile, and in certain cases you may need to do both.
 Many claims are denied, but that doesn’t mean that your case is over.

 How long will it take for my claim to be approved?

 Unfortunately, the process can be quite lengthy.
 It can take anywhere from several months to up to approximately two years before your claim is approved and you begin receiving the benefits you need.

 Contact Baltimore Social Security Disability Attorney Emmett B. Irwin Today

 Whether you haven’t yet applied or have been denied benefits, the SSDI process is overwhelming for most people.
-An experienced disability attorney in Baltimore and Maryland can help you get the benefits you deserve so that you can move forward with your life.
+An experienced Baltimore disability attorney in Maryland can help you get the benefits you deserve so that you can move forward with your life.
 If you would like to learn more about how we can help you, contact us to schedule a free consultation to discuss your case.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.